Thousands feared dead after Tropical Cyclone Chido slams French territory of Mayotte

 A local French official says hundreds, maybe thousands, were killed when Cyclone Chido hit Mayotte over the weekend.

-The most catastrophic cyclone to hit the French archipelago of Mayotte in the Indian Ocean in 90 years has possibly left hundreds dead.
+MAMOUDZOU, Mayotte — The most catastrophic cyclone to hit the French archipelago of Mayotte in the Indian Ocean in 90 years has possibly killed hundreds.

-According to Reuters, prefect Francois-Xavier Bieuville, a senior local French official, said on Sunday, "I think there will certainly be several hundreds, maybe we will reach a thousand, even several thousands."
+"I think there will certainly be several hundreds, maybe we will reach a thousand, even several thousands," Mayott's prefect, Francois-Xavier Bieuville, told Reuters on Sunday.

-France's Interior Ministry is reporting at least 11 people killed by the storm, Reuters reported.
+France's Interior Ministry is reporting at least 11 people were killed by the storm, Reuters reports.

-Cyclone Chido hit Mayotte on Saturday, Meteo-France said.
-Mayotte's state service confirmed this was the most dangerous cyclone to hit the island since 1934.
+Cyclone Chido hit Mayotte on Saturday.
+The state service confirmed it was the most dangerous cyclone to hit the island since 1934.
 The country was put under a cyclonic red alert, signaling imminent danger.
+The agency said a purple alert was also activated during the height of the storm, placing the entire population, including all emergency services, on lockdown.

 MASSIVE SINKHOLE SWALLOWS ROAD IN WALES DISPLACING RESIDENTS AHEAD OF CHRISTMAS